How to Change a Kawasaki KLX 110 Air Filter

 From this point you have several choices:

-1. Replace your filter with a new Kawasaki KLX air filter by popping it in and putting everything back together.
+1. Replace the filter with a new Kawasaki KLX air filter by popping it in and putting everything back together.

 2. Depending on your replacement filter, you might need to treat it with foam air filter oil before it putting it back in.